Introduction: Rero Lego Dinosaur

 Now, I know that there would be plenty of people among you who would take the assembly instructions I provide as a reference only and come up with your own designs based off them (I am referring to the mechanical aspects, not aesthetics).
 If you are among them...... go ahead!
 I will be in no way offended, and instead be glad that you could come up with your own designs.
 Sincerely.

-However, please do read through the things that I have written, as I have taken care to include things that you need to take note of when building your Dinosaur, such as places where you need to reinforce, the weight distribution and the walking mechanism etc.
+However, please do give the written materials a quick read through, as I have taken care to include things that you need to take note of when building your Dinosaur, such as places where you need to reinforce, the weight distribution and the walking mechanism etc.

 Last but not least, happy building!